 In order to be eligible to expunge a petty or disorderly persons offense, an individual must have no pending charges and no more than three (3) petty or disorderly persons convictions, as well as having never been convicted of a felony offense.
 Furthermore, five (5) years must have passed since the date of conviction, payment of fines, successful completion of probation, or release from incarceration (whichever is later).
 In other words, a petty or disorderly persons conviction will follow an individual around for a minimum of 5 years (absent defense and/or a downgrade of the charge).
 (NJS 2C:52-3).
 These offenses have the potential penalty of up to six (6) months in jail, fines, probation, and even driver’s license suspension.

-How Do I Expunge My Disorderly Persons Record?
+How Do I Expunge My Disorderly Persons Record in New Jersey?

 Before you can begin the process of expunging your record you need to first consider if you qualify for an expungement.
 Under New Jersey law, you must not have any charges pending or otherwise still open when you file a Petition for Expungement, and you must certify that on your petition.
 Also, you must certify that you have never been granted an expungement for an indictable offense in New Jersey or in any other state.
 And finally, if your case has been dismissed as a result of completion of a supervisory treatment or other diversion program, you must indicate the nature of the original charge, the court of disposition, and the date of disposition.